ModanwalPriti06/AWS-CLoudComputing-Notes/README.md

 | **Reusability** | Used repeatedly to launch new instances in a consistent way                       | Used to create new instances that replicate the captured image |
 | **Use Cases**   | Auto Scaling, Spot Instances, Standardizing instance settings                     | Backup, Replication, Migrating instances to another region     |
 | **Versioning**  | Can have multiple versions for different configurations                           | Typically, an AMI is a point-in-time capture of an instance    |

+>[!Important]
+> Summary: Yes, all installed applications, configuration settings, environment variables, network configurations, DNS settings, users, and firewall settings will be included in the AMI.
+An AMI is essentially a complete snapshot of the instance at the point in time you created the image, allowing you to replicate the exact state of that server, including all software, configuration, and operating system-level changes.
+When you create an EC2 instance from this AMI, it will boot up as if it were an exact clone of the original, with all installed software and settings intact.

 ### EC2 Image Builder
 It is pipeline of Building, testing and deployment and it's free of cost.